Raspberry Pi Camera Pinout: What It Is and How to Use It

 With this, you can look at the terminal window to run the commands.
 This action will help you update your Raspberry Pi.

-How do you see the command at the terminal window?
+How do you see the command in the terminal window?
 Go to the navigation tool and highlight the “interfacing options.”
 When you do this, press enter.

 At this point, you’ll see new options on the terminal window; select the “Camera.”
 Then, press “enter”—to enable the command.
 Afterward, click “Finish” and reboot.